truemagic-coder/solana-agent/README.md

 This is an audio to audio example using the `audio_instructions` parameter.

-You can prompt the model to control aspects of speech, including:
+You can prompt to control aspects of speech, including:

 * Accent
 * Emotional range